 Before joining Paduano & Weintraub, Kari interned at Northwestern Law’s Center for Criminal Defense and practiced at a litigation boutique and Linklaters, where she received the firm’s Community Investment Award.

-New York, U.S. District Court for the Southern District of New York
+New York, United States District Court for the Southern District of New York